14-Year-Old Liam Payne Meeting His Now GF Cheryl Is Trippy

 One Direction’s Liam Payne is in love and expecting a child with his girlfriend, Cheryl.
-She’s a singer too and they seem pretty smitten with one another.
+They seem pretty smitten with one another.
 It’s cute.
 I’m happy for them.
 Here’s another fun fact: Cheryl is 10 years older than him.
 It’s not an outrageous age difference.
 It actually seems pretty normal in the celeb world.
 Cheryl and Liam actually met nearly a decade ago under circumstances that would have never hinted at their current relationship.
 And seeing them meet for the first time has me rethinking my entire life.

 Think I'm being dramatic?
 Perhaps.
 But check out the video for yourself and then we can talk about this.